Scientific Name: Philodendron ‘Birkin’

 Synonyms: Philodendron Birkin

-Now here is a rare Philodendron that is no doubt on every collector's must-have list and there is no doubt as to why.
+Now here is a Philodendron that is no doubt on every collector's must-have list and there is no doubt as to why.
 This fascinating variety looks like it has been hand-painted by mother nature herself with delicate brushstrokes of creamy whites and deep greens.

 To some extent, this is an easy-care houseplant but it does need somewhat more attention than many of the run of the mill Philodendron, making it a bit more advanced for the novice plant collector.